chunthebear/having-fun-with-sentiment-analysis/README.md

 Create a database for it
     by using csv

-Clean the database (more to be done to clear similiar but not exactly the same strings)
+Clean the database (more to be done to clear similiar strings that are not exactly the same)
     by using Pandas

 Visualize the data (to do)